top of page

-So, what does meditation have to do with willpower?
-Put simply, meditation leads to mindfulness.
-Mindfulness builds awareness and awareness strengthens willpower.
-Meditation clears a path through the cloudiness of the muddied waters in our minds, so that our conscious direction can cleanly flow through.
+How is meditation related to willpower?
+In essence, meditation fosters mindfulness.
+Mindfulness enhances awareness, and awareness fortifies willpower.
+Meditation clears a path through the murky waters of our minds, allowing our conscious direction to flow smoothly.

 Kelly McGonigal, PhD an expert on the science of willpower from Stanford University writes: